docker/docs/compose/env-file.md

 ---

 Compose supports declaring default environment variables in an environment file named `.env` placed in the project directory.
+Versions of Docker Compose prior to `1.28`, load the `.env` from the current working directory where the command is executed, or, the project directory if this is explicitly set with the `--project-directory` option.
+This inconsistency has been addressed since `+v1.28` by limiting the  default `.env` file path to the project directory. `--env-file` command line option can be used to override the default `.env` and specify the path to a custom environment file.

 The project directory is specified by order of precedence:
-- `--project-dir` flag
+- `--project-directory` flag
 - Folder of the first `--file` flag
 - Current directory